 Fields of society, economy, history, archaeology, humanities and language

-ELKH’s research centers, institutes and university research teams – Research Centre for the Humanities (BTK), Centre for Economic and Regional Studies (KRTK), Hungarian Research Centre for Linguistics (NYTK), Institute for Computer Science and Control (SZTAKI), Centre for Social Sciences (TK), Military History Institute and Museum, University of Szeged and the Hungarian Medievalism Research Group of the Hungarian National Archives (HIM-SZTE-MNL Hungarian Medievalism Research Group) – are the most outstanding Hungarian centers in their field, working with highly experienced researchers.
+ELKH’s research centers, institutes and university research teams – Research Centre for the Humanities (BTK), Centre for Economic and Regional Studies (KRTK), Hungarian Research Centre for Linguistics (NYTK), Institute for Computer Science and Control (SZTAKI), Centre for Social Sciences (CSS), Military History Institute and Museum, University of Szeged and the Hungarian Medievalism Research Group of the Hungarian National Archives (HIM-SZTE-MNL Hungarian Medievalism Research Group) – are the most outstanding Hungarian centers in their field, working with highly experienced researchers.
 Therefore, they have a leading role in the analysis of social, economic and industrial challenges, in the foundation and elaboration of responses to these challenges, in the protection of the Hungarian and European culture and in the improvement of the quality of life.

 Through the micro and macro level analysis of the conditions for economic growth both in the short and long term, the researchers at KRTK aim to reveal how large distribution networks and associated policies can influence the sustainable development of the Hungarian economy by making company networks more innovative and effective; by helping them contribute to the replenishment of human resources at increasingly high levels; and by helping people break out of the poverty trap.
 SZTAKI is participating in an international consortium to create a new digital platform concept that supports a cyclical economic model that bridges the asymmetry of information present among stakeholders in the value chain.

-The investigation of policy processes allows for the creation of methodologies to analyze the implementation of government policies, which is carried out in TK’s Child Opportunities Research Group and the Research Centre for Family Studies.
+The investigation of policy processes allows for the creation of methodologies to analyze the implementation of government policies, which is carried out in CSS’s Child Opportunities Research Group and the Research Centre for Family Studies.
 The data requirements of public policy research are made possible by building databases leveraging big data methods, which also rely on investigations into political and social context.

-The qualitative and quantitative analysis of the ethnic/minority dimension of mobility is made possible by the research conducted at TK on the culture, values and social networks of minorities within and outside the borders of Hungary.
+The qualitative and quantitative analysis of the ethnic/minority dimension of mobility is made possible by the research conducted at CSS on the culture, values and social networks of minorities within and outside the borders of Hungary.
 This survey reveals what people from the minority or majority population in Hungary or the neighboring countries and in the Western European diaspora think about nationhood and the different forms of social coexistence.

 Within domestic and international collaborations, BTK is researching the past and culture of Hungarians.
 In line with the center’s basic task of revealing and maintaining Hungarian cultural heritage and strengthening Hungarian identity, BTK is operating research groups both at the central and institute level to explore subjects fundamental to the national identity, while at the same time reflecting on the challenges of the present.